-12.1 Health records will only be disclosed by the LAS in compliance with TP/009 'Policy for Access to Health Records, Disclosure of Patient information: Protection and Use of Patient Information'.
+- 12.1 Health records will only be disclosed by the LAS in compliance with TP009 'Policy for Access to Health Records.
 Any information recorded about a patient may not be disclosed without the patient's consent (LA234) or a declaration form (LA413, LA414, LA416) being completed.
-These forms are available electronically on 'the pulse', and when completed should be faxed to the Operational Information and Archives Department who control and record details of all access to, and retrieval of, such records.
+These forms are available electronically on 'the pulse', and when completed should be emailed to the Operational Information and Archives Department who control and record details of all access to, and retrieval of, such records. - 12.2 Disclosure to a third party will be limited to the minimum information required to satisfy the purposes of disclosure and any bulk or regular transfer of identifiable patient data between the LAS and other Trusts and agencies will be controlled and monitored through an Information Sharing Protocol or Subject Specific Information Sharing Agreement (SSISA).
+Any secondary use of health records will be anonymised wherever this is sufficient for purpose.